mgoren/ecdball-old/README.md

 # To do

-- Email confirmation box
+- Refactor / DRY up input components

-- Don't direclty manipulate dom!
+- Write tests!

 - Give option to pay by check, and show instructions for that when clicked